History of Rajasthan: Pratiharas of Mandavyapura (c. 550–860 CE)

-Bauka and Kakkuka were sons of Kakka from different mothers.
-The Jodhpur and Ghantiyala inscriptions of the two step-brothers give same genealogy of the family, except the last two names.
-Since these two inscriptions were found not far from each other, it appears that Bauka succeeded Kakka (rather than the two dividing Kakka's kingdom).

 Pratiharas of Bhinmala (Kannauj) (c.
-730–1036 CE)
+730–1036)

 Nagabhata I (730–760), was originally perhaps a feudatory of the Chavdas of Bhillamala.
 He gained prominence after the downfall of the Chavda kingdom in the course of resisting the invading forces led by the Arabs who controlled Sindh.
 Nagabhata Pratihara I (730–756) later extended his control east and south from Mandor, conquering Malwa as far as Gwalior and the port of Bharuch in Gujarat.
 He established his capital at Avanti in Malwa, and checked the expansion of the Arabs, who had established themselves in Sind.
 In Battle of Rajasthan (738 CE), Nagabhata led a confederacy of Pratiharas to defeat the Muslim Arabs who had until then been pressing on victorious through West Asia and Iran.

 The Arab chronicler Sulaiman describes the army of the Pratiharas as it stood in 851 CE, "The ruler of Gurjara maintains numerous forces and no other Indian prince has so fine a cavalry.
 He is unfriendly to the Arabs, still he acknowledges that the king of the Arabs is the greatest of rulers.
 Among the princes of India there is no greater foe of the Islamic faith than he.
 He has got riches, and his camels and horses are numerous."